happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 If your deployments are decoupled from the rest of your CI process, and you can deploy to production from any branch (if necessary) at any time, you open up a world of possibilities for dealing with unforeseen problems.
 (Have you ever had to kick a re-deployment off with an empty commit?)
-As long as the process is automated, getting developers to "push the button" to deploy directly is not all that different from having CI/CD push the button for you.
+If the process is automated, getting developers to "push the button" to deploy directly is not particularly different from having CI/CD push the button for you.

 For 4 years, the engineers at Trilliant Health have been running every single deployment of our SPA from our development computers.
 There is nothing automatic